brentnjones/duke/docs/index.md

 If you see errors like `publish:github is not registered` or `argocd:create-resources is not registered`, enable the required scaffolder backend modules in your RHDH dynamic plugins config.

+If `Publish to GitLab` fails with `HTTP Error: 403 Forbidden` after `Creating repo ...`, repository creation succeeded but the token could not push the initial commit.
+This is usually one of:

+- GitLab token missing `write_repository` scope
+- token user not `Maintainer`/`Owner` in the target GitLab group
+- group/project default branch protection blocking push to `main`

+Fix by updating the GitLab token and permissions, then rerun the template.

 If you see `Duplicate project detected.
 Cannot overwrite existing.` during `Register GitLab App in ArgoCD / GitOps`, the ArgoCD project name is already taken.
 Use a unique app/environment combination (or a different repository name) when re-running the template for repeat demos.

 If the error persists even with new app names, set a unique **ArgoCD Project Name** in the template form (for example `myapp-dev-r2`).
 This error occurs when the same Argo project name already exists with a different repo or namespace.